martyheyn/tiny-tides-stie/src/pages/what-we-treat/3_picky_eaters.md

 tags: ['astro', 'Transition to Solids', 'services']
 ---

-<span class=" font-semibold bg-blue-600/10">Do mealtimes feel like a constant negotiation or a source of stress for your family?</span> Maybe your child sticks to a handful of foods, refuses new textures, or struggles to sit at the table.
-Our service focuses on transforming these mealtime challenges into opportunities for growth.

-Using a responsive, child-led approach, we explore sensory and behavioral barriers to eating, introducing gentle strategies to expand your child’s palate.
-These sessions are designed to make mealtimes more relaxed and enjoyable while ensuring your child builds a healthy relationship with food.
-The result?
-A happier, more adventurous eater and a calmer dining experience for the whole family!
+Is your little one struggling to take a bottle?
+Getting ready to transition to solid foods?
+Or maybe they are having a hard time drinking from a straw or open cup!
+Using a responsive, child-led approach, we explore sensory and oral factors that may be impacting feeding success, while guiding your family in the right direction!
+Feeding therapy sessions are designed to support your family’s unique feeding goals and make feeding and mealtime a success!